Internet Shutdowns Blog

 October 21, 2023

 Mobile internet was suspended in Manipur for another 5 days again, till 26th October.
-Like the previous order, the new order was brought under the apprehension that anti-social elements might use social media extensively for transmission of images, hate speech and videos to incite violence.
+Like the previous order, the new order was brought under the apprehension that anti-social elements might use social media extensively for the transmission of images, hate speech, and videos to incite violence.

 October 26, 2023

 Mobile internet was suspended in Manipur for another 5 days, till 31st October.
-The shutdown order was a result of state’s attempt to curb transmission of images, hate speech and videos to incite violence.
+The shutdown order was a result of the state’s attempt to curb the transmission of images, hate speech, and videos to incite violence.

 October 31, 2023

 Mobile internet was suspended in Manipur for another 5 days, till 5th November.
-The shutdown order was a result of state’s attempt to curb transmission of images, hate speech and videos to incite violence.
+The shutdown order was a result of the state’s attempt to curb the transmission of images, hate speech, and videos to incite violence.

 November 5, 2023

 Mobile internet was suspended in Manipur for another 3 days, till 8th November.
-The shutdown order was a result of state’s attempt to curb transmission of images, hate speech and videos to incite violence; and also elements of imminent danger of loss of life and /or damage to public/private property, and wide spread disturbances to public tranquillity and communal harmony, as a result of inflammatory material and false rumours, which might be transmitted/circulated to the public through social media/ messaging services on mobile services, SMS services and dongle services specially in the context of the recent incidents of violence in some parts of the State;
+The shutdown order was a result of the state’s attempt to curb the transmission of images, hate speech, and videos to incite violence; and also elements of imminent danger of loss of life and /or damage to public/private property, and widespread disturbances to public tranquillity and communal harmony, as a result of inflammatory material and false rumors, which might be transmitted/circulated to the public through social media/ messaging services on mobile services, SMS services, and dongle services especially in the context of the recent incidents of violence in some parts of the State;

 November 8, 2023

 Mobile internet was suspended in Manipur for another 5 days, till 13th November.
-The shutdown order was a result of state’s attempt to curb transmission of images, hate speech and videos to incite violence.
+The shutdown order was a result of the state’s attempt to curb the transmission of images, hate speech, and videos to incite violence.
 The State Government also emphasized that the government has already started easing the restrictions in select areas not affected by the violence.

 November 13, 2023

 Mobile internet was suspended in Manipur for another 5 days, till 18th November.
-The shutdown order was a result of state’s attempt to curb transmission of images, hate speech and videos to incite violence.
+The shutdown order was a result of the state’s attempt to curb the transmission of images, hate speech, and videos to incite violence.
 The State Government also emphasized that the government has already started easing the restrictions in select areas not affected by the violence.

 November 18, 2023

 Mobile internet was suspended in Manipur for another 5 days, till 23rd November.
-The shutdown order was a result of state’s attempt to curb transmission of images, hate speech and videos to incite violence.
+The shutdown order was a result of the state’s attempt to curb the transmission of images, hate speech, and videos to incite violence.
 The State Government also emphasized that the government has already started easing the restrictions in select areas not affected by the violence.

 November 23, 2023

 Mobile internet was suspended in Manipur for another 5 days, till 28th November.
-The shutdown order was a result of state’s attempt to curb transmission of images, hate speech and videos to incite violence.
+The shutdown order was a result of the state’s attempt to curb the transmission of images, hate speech, and videos to incite violence.
 The State Government also emphasized that the government has already started easing the restrictions in select areas not affected by the violence.

 November 28, 2023